PUNCH-Cyber/stoq-plugins-public/pubsub/README.md

 ### Pub/Sub Queuing Example

-Start `stoq` using Pub/Sub as a queue:
+Start `stoq` using `pubsub` as the provider plugin, `filedir` as the source archiver, then scan the payload with the `hash`, and send results to `stdout` connector:

-    $ stoq run -P pubsub -a hash -C stdout
+    $ stoq run -P pubsub -S filedir -a hash -C stdout

-In another terminal, send payloads to the redis queue for processing:
+In another terminal, load files from `/tmp/test-files` using the `filedir` provider plugin, then archive the payloads with `filedir` archive plugin, and send a message to the `pubsub` queue for processing:

-    $ stoq run -P filedir -A pubsub --plugin-opts filedir:source_dir=/tmp/test-files
+    $ stoq run -P filedir -A filedir -C pubsub --plugin-opts filedir:source_dir=/tmp/test-files

-Metadata for the files in `/tmp/test-files` should be sent to the pubsub queue, sent to the `hash` worker for scanning, and then the results sent to the `stdout` connector plugin.